HolyBlackCat/cpp-tutorials/using_libraries_compiling_manually_cmake.md

 <details><summary><b>What's with all the CMake flags?</b></summary>

-The *minimal* usage of CMake is just `cmake -S ... -B ...` (and even `-S ...` can be omitted if it's the current directory), but I've thrown in a few more useful flags:
+The *minimal* usage of CMake is just `cmake -S ... -B ...` (and even `-S ...` can be omitted if it's the current directory).
+You'll also see people `cd`ing to the build directory and doing `cmake ..`, which is equivalent.

+I've also thrown in a few more useful flags:

 * `-DCMAKE_INSTALL_PREFIX=...` will install the resulting library to the specified directory.
 Not specifying this will make it default to `C:\msys64\clang64`, which isn't great, because libraries installed to that location can conflict with libraries installed via `pacman`.
 (This is a problem unique to MSYS2, because on Linux the default installation directory `/usr/local` is separate from everything else and is empty by default.)